Florida State–Miami football rivalry: October 8, 2016: The Block at the Rock

-2017: The Rally in Tally
+October 7, 2017: The Rally in Tally

 Miami entered the October 7 match-up in Tallahassee undefeated at 3–0; FSU entered 1–2, with a loss to future National Champions Alabama, a close loss at NC State, and a win against Wake Forest.
-The Canes, who hadn't beaten FSU since 2009, entered halftime trailing by three.
+The Canes, who had not beaten FSU since 2009, entered halftime trailing by three.
 Behind heroics from senior wide receiver Braxton Berrios, who finished with eight receptions for 90 yards and two touchdowns, the Canes led the Seminoles 17–13 with only 5:09 remaining.
 FSU, led by true freshman backup quarterback, James Blackman, drove into Miami territory and scored what seemed to be the game-winner via a 20-yard touchdown reception from junior wide receiver Auden Tate with 1:24 remaining.
 Miami quarterback Malik Rosier, though, methodically drove the Canes downfield and lobbed a 23-yard touchdown to senior wide receiver Darrell Langham, who made a back-shoulder catch and lunged past the pylon with :06 remaining.
 The scoring play, following a five-minute review, stood.
 This game would end Miami's seven-year run of futility vs. FSU and against coach Jimbo Fisher.

-2018: The Comeback/Wide Left II
+October 6, 2018: The Comeback

 Florida State came into the game as 14-point underdogs against Miami.
 After two TD passes to tight end receiver Keith Gavin and wide receiver Tammorrion Terry, with two field-goal kicks from the foot of Ricky Aguayo, the Seminoles finished the first half leading 20–7 over the Hurricanes.
 Florida State extended the lead in the 2nd half as wide receiver D.J.
 Matthews executed a 74-yard punt return for a touchdown, putting the Noles in front 27–7 over the Canes.
 Miami's defense then caused two turnovers followed up with two touchdown passes by freshman quarterback N'Kosi Perry to cut the score to 27–21.
-With 11:52 left in the 4th Quarter, Perry threw a pass to receiver Brevin Jordan for a touchdown, taking a 28–27 lead over FSU, erasing a 20-point deficit and claiming victory after a wide left field goal attempt by Aguayo.
+With 11:52 left in the 4th Quarter, Perry threw a pass to receiver Brevin Jordan for a touchdown, taking a 28–27 lead over FSU, erasing a 20-point deficit and claiming victory.
 This game would mark Miami's first win at home against Florida State since 2004, and the first time Miami has beaten Florida State in back-to-back years since the 2003 and 2004 seasons.